enjoyneering/MatrixClock/README.md

 - Connect **_five_** MAX7219 or MAX7221 as follows:
     - GPIO13/D7 to DIN/MOSI
     - GPIO14/D5 to CLK/SCLK
-    - GPIO2/D4 to CS (can be changed via the WEB interface after)
+    - GPIO15/D8 to CS (can be changed via the WEB interface after)
-    - Vcc to +4.0v ..
-5.0v
+    - Vcc to +4.0v .. +5.0v
     - Gnd to Gnd
     - recommend changing the resistor R1 from 10K to 59K (for 2.5V/10mA LEDs) or 25K (for 2.5V/20 mA LEDs)
+- Connect DFPlayer Mini as follows:
+    - GPIO5/D1 to RX
+    - GPIO4/D2 to TX
+    - Vcc to +3.2v .. +5.0v
+    - Gnd to Gnd
+    - 2W/4ohm speaker to SPK1 & SPK2
+    - if you hear loud noise, add a 1K resistor between GPIO4/D2 and TX pins
+    - recommended to set the jumper to the STBY-> BUSY position

+![alt text][matrixclock_schematic]

 - Connect to **MatrixClock** WiFi access point
 - Type in browser http://192.168.4.1/
 - Put **User Name**: _admin_ & **Password**: _12345678_